 - support to develop scientific networks and to secure interdisciplinary research at the highest level

-As part of the Aarhus University Tenure Track Program, the University carries out a mid-way evaluation to review the progress of the tenure track candidate after three years, according to the same criteria used in the final tenure review.
-The final tenure review will be conducted after five and a half years.
-If the review is positive, the candidate will be offered a tenured position as Associate Professor/Senior Researcher at Aarhus University.
+As part of the Aarhus University Tenure Track Programme, the University carries out a mid-way evaluation to review the progress of the tenure track candidate after three years, according to the same criteria used in the final tenure review.
+The final tenure review is conducted after five and a half years.
+If the review is positive, the candidate will be offered a tenured position as Associate Professor at Aarhus University.